 If you're looking for a fine-dining experience for Christmas, most of Amsterdam's five-star hotels offer multi-course menus for the holidays.
 The restaurants at boutique hotels like The Dylan are also excellent choices for a delicious, festive meal.

-Religious Services in English in Amsterdam
+Religious Services in English

 Many churches in Amsterdam offer Christmas services in English.
 To find a comprehensive list, see the Expatica website.